mgkang0206/legend-of-the-temple/README.md

 - Populate the mostGamesWon textview in StatsActivity
 - Populate the longestLosingStreak textview in StatsActivity (This is the hardest.
 Save for last)

+The places where the changes need to be made are marked as "TODO" in the code

 #### Bonus

 - Fix the bug when the submit button is clicked